TerradooCloud/Terradoo-Cloud-Documentation/README.md

 # License

-Apache License 2.0, by JuanDCG and Contributors
+&copy; 2020, Owned by JuanDCG (Juan Del Castillo Gómez) and Contributors with Apache License 2.0